bnb-chain/greenfield-whitepaper/part3.md

    block that contains the challenge, data challenge information, and the challenge result.

-5. The validators should collect data challenge votes, aggregates the signatures, assembles data challenge attestation, and submits the vote when there are more than 2/3 validators that have reached an agreement, called "attestment".
+5. The data availability challenge votes are propagated through the p2p network.

+6. Once a validator collects an agreement from more than 2/3 validators, an "attestment" is concluded.
+The validator can aggregate the signatures, assemble data challenge attestation, and submit an attestation transaction.
 In order to solve the concern that validators may just follow the others' results and not perform the check themselves, a "commit-and-reveal" logic will be introduced.

-6. Any validator can submit the attestation with its own vote and enough others' votes on-chain through a transaction and this data challenge attestation transaction will be executed and update the related states.
+7. The data challenge attestation transaction will be executed on-chain.
 The first validator who submits the attestation can get a submission reward, while the later submission will be rejected.
 The more votes the submitter aggregates, the more reward it can get.
 Besides the submission rewards, there are attestment rewards too.
-Only the validators whose votes wrapped into the attestation will be rewarded, so it may be that some validators voted, but their votes were not assembled by the validator, they won't get rewarded for this data availability challenges.
-Also for the different results, the rewards may be different: the "unavailable" result that slashes the SPs will get validators more rewards.
+Only the validators whose votes wrapped into the attestation will be rewarded, so it may be that some validators voted, but their votes were not assembled by the validator.
+They won't get rewarded for these data availability challenges.
+Also, for different results, the rewards will be different: the "unavailable" result that slashes the SPs will get validators more rewards.

-7. After a number of blocks, for example, 100 blocks, it is time to confirm the data availability challenge results even if the submissions of attestments haven't arrived.
+8. After a number of blocks, for example, 100 blocks, the data availability challenge will expire even if the submissions of attestments haven't arrived.
 In such a case, the challenge will just expire with no further actions.

-8. Once a case of data availability is successfully challenged, i.e. the data is confirmed not available with quality service, there will be a cooling-off period for the SPs to regain, recover, or shift this piece of data.
+9. Once a case of data availability is successfully challenged, i.e. the data is confirmed not available with quality service, there will be a cooling-off period for the SPs to regain, recover, or shift this piece of data.

-9. Once the cooling-off period time expires, this data availability can be challenged again, if this piece of data is still unavailable, the SP would be slashed again.
+10. Once the cooling-off period time expires, this data availability can be challenged again if this piece of data is still unavailable, the SP would be slashed again.

 ## 20 Storage Transactions